vladucuvoican/spring-boot-cloud-streams-kafka-example/README.md

 # spring-boot-cloud-streams-kafka-streams-example

 ### Description
-Base example with spring cloud streams using kafka
+Basic hello world example with spring cloud streams using kafka

 Run the application from the command line using the Spring Boot Maven plugin:

+### How To run it

 ```
 mvn spring-boot:run